Thanawas-Sirilertsathit/Car-Model-Analysis/README.md

 This program will provide the users with insight into private fuel cars to compare the capabilities.
 Users can create graphs in this program to find out the distribution of each attribute for each car model.

-# Installation
+# Installation and how to use
 Requirements
-- Python version 3.9 or higher
+- Python version 3.9 or higher version
-- Tkinter module
+- Tkinter library
 - Matplotlib module
 - Seaborn module
 - Pandas module